tengyifei/website/posts/google-trends-and-bitcoin-prices.markdown

 featured: true
 ---

 Google Trends is a powerful data mining tool with applications ranging from detecting flu outbreaks to predicting fashion.
-Today I played around with Google Trends, and discovered an interesting correlation between the number of search engine queries on Bitcoin and its price in major exchanges.
-Not surprisingly, the rise in value in April and November was closely matched with a rise in interest in Bitcoin.
+Today I played around with Google Trends, and discovered an interesting correlation between the number of search engine queries on Bitcoin and its price in major exchanges.<!--more--> Not surprisingly, the rise in value in April and November was closely matched with a rise in interest in Bitcoin.
 But during the second rally, the change in search volume actually _predates_ any change in price by a few days.
 Maybe this could be exploited to make some form of prediction on Bitcoin prices.

 <div id="chart_div_bitcoin" style="width: 100%; height: 400px;">
 <div style="text-align: center; margin-top: 100px; font-size: 25px; color: #bbb;">Loading chart data...</div>